BaKeMoNo0/Steering-Library/README.md

   - ✅ Arrival: The agent moves toward a fixed target and decelerates to stop smoothly.

 ## Combined Behaviors:
-  - ❌ Circuit: The agent follows a looping path continuously.
-(Not yet implemented)
+  - ✅ Circuit: The agent follows a looping path continuously.
-  - ❌ One way: The agent follows a path to a specific endpoint and stops.
-(Not yet implemented)
+  - ✅ One way: The agent follows a path to a specific endpoint and stops.
   - ❌ Two ways: The agent moves to an endpoint, then reverses direction back to the start, repeating the process indefinitely.
 (Not yet implemented)

 # Steps